 I should, perhaps, also mention that differences in parental chromosome counts, even rather large ones, do not preclude the production of fertile hybrids.
 While differences of this sort do bode ill for the fertility of the resulting progeny, it is only a rule of thumb.
 For example, female geeps, the products of hybridization between sheep (2n=54) and goats (2n=60), can produce offspring in backcrosses.
 Likewise, female zeedonks (Burchell’s Zebra, 2n=44 x Ass, 2n=62) have also been fertile in backcrosses.
 There are many other examples of this sort among mammalian hybrids.
 Therefore, such differences between the parents in a cross do not in any way guarantee an absolute sterility in the hybrid offspring.
 (For those readers who do not know, backcross hybrids are produced when hybrids from a first cross mate with either of the two types of parents that produced them.
 When the resulting progeny mate again with the same parental type, the result is the second backcross generation, and so forth.)

 A second so-called fact, which might make it seem impossible for humans to have had a hybrid origin, is the equally erroneous notion that hybrids, especially successful hybrids, do not occur in a state of nature.
 A third is the mistaken idea that only plants hybridize, and never animals.
 In fact, however, natural, viable, fertile animal hybrids are abundant.
 A wide variety of such hybrids occur on an ongoing basis (read a detailed discussion documenting these facts).
-For example, of the 5,000 different types of hybrid crosses listed in my book on hybridization in birds, approximately half are known to occur in a natural setting (download a PowerPoint presentation summarizing data on hybridization in birds).
+For example, of the more than 4,000 different types of hybrid crosses listed in my book on hybridization in birds, approximately half are known to occur in a natural setting (download a PowerPoint presentation summarizing data on hybridization in birds).
 My current research indicates a comparable rate for mammals.